gridap/P4est_wrapper.jl/gen/README.md

 - `p8est_api.jl`
 - `p8est_common.jl`

-in addition file `bindings_fixes.jl` was manually added inside `src` directory to fix some issues on the automatically generated sources.
+in addition files `[api|common]_fixes.jl` were manually added inside `src` directory to fix some issues on the automatically generated sources.

 ## Julia files in 'gen' directory